Operations

 more expert contributors

 Long-term influencer partnerships are better than short-term ones.
-True or false?
+Discuss.

 Typically, we're told in influencer marketing that long-term is always best.
 Let's challenge the status quo to see if it holds up.